ralhadeff/basic-machine-learning/GAN/README.md

 ### DCGAN with Keras on MNIST dataset

-DCGAN and several improvement stategies are demonstrated for comparison and reference.
+DCGAN along with several improvement stategies are demonstrated for comparison and future reference.

 Work in progress